-Population statistics describe the demographic characteristics of the UK population.
+Population statistics describe the size, make up and change of the UK population.

-These include statistics on the size, structure and geographic distribution of the population, on the factors driving population change (births, deaths and migration) and on topics such as families and older people.
+These include statistics on: the number, age and sex structure, and geographic distribution of the population; the factors driving population change (births, deaths and migration); and on topics such as families and older people.

 This overview focuses on statistics published by the Office for National Statistics (ONS).

 Where these statistics cover only part of the UK, similar statistics for other parts are often published by the relevant statistical agency - namely National Records of Scotland; the Welsh Government; and the Northern Ireland Statistics and Research Agency.

 Population and migration statistics have a wide range of uses; they are used by central and local government and the health sector for planning and monitoring policy and service delivery; resource allocation; and managing the economy.
 Additionally, they are used by a wider range of organisations such as commercial companies for market research, special interest groups and academia as well as being of interest to the general public.
 The data are also used to meet international obligations under European Union law, and to provide information to international statistical bodies such as Eurostat, the OECD, United Nations, and ILO.

 This page describes the aspects of population and migration ONS measures and why.
 Information on how these are measured, and the statistics themselves, can be found via the links provided.

 ONS estimates annually the size of the “usually resident population” at the mid-year point (30 June).
 This is the population who have been usually resident for a period of at least 12 months, or, if they have been resident for less than this period, intend to stay for at least 12 months in total.
 Visitors and short term immigrants are not included, but usual residents of the UK temporarily visiting another country are included.